High Kings and Taoiseachs - Images of Ireland

 Everything that man created,

-Beauty conquers it at last,
+beauty conquers it at last,

-and the Paradise is growing
+and the paradise is growing

 over dwellings of the past.

-Hy-Brasil o'er the Waves
+Hy-Brasil Across the Waves

-no gods nor kings nor slaves
+neither gods nor kings nor slaves

-will cloud the vision evermore:
+will befog the vision anymore:

-Hy-Brasil o'er the Waves.
+Hy-Brasil across the Waves.

-It rises from the ocean's ground
+It is rising from the ocean's ground

-all seven years and saves
+every seven years and saves

-a soul; he won't return who found
+one lost soul; he won't return who found

-Hy-Brasil o'er the Waves.
+Hy-Brasil across the Waves.

-ascending from our graves
+for, ascending from our graves,

-we'll claim the Island of the Blest:
+we shall claim the Island of the Blest:

-Hy-Brasil o'er the Waves!
+Hy-Brasil across the Waves!

 Emerald Isle